-Motorists are now able to pay their toll at the Tappan Zee Bridge while maintaining highways speeds, making the toll plaza a thing of the past.
+In 2016, motorists began paying their toll at the Governor Mario M. Cuomo Bridge (Tappan Zee) while maintaining highways speeds, making the toll plaza a thing of the past.

 A temporary cashless tolling facility on the southbound New York State Thruway in South Nyack eases commutes across the Hudson River.
-The overhead equipment will be moved to the Westchester County side following the completion of the New NY Bridge.
+The overhead equipment will be moved to the Westchester County side following the completion of the Governor Mario M. Cuomo Bridge (Tappan Zee).

 The state-of-the-art system collects tolls at highway speeds via E-ZPass and Tolls By Mail, detecting classes of vehicles and applying the correct charge.

 Grand Island Bridge

 The Grand Island Bridges connect Grand Island on the Niagara Thruway (I-190) between Niagara Falls and the Town of Tonawanda.
 It is a main thoroughfare for commuters and visitors between the City of Buffalo and Niagara Falls.
 In 2016, approximately 23.7 million vehicles traveled through the Grand Island Toll Barriers, which translates to nearly 65,000 vehicles per day.
 In March of 2018, Grand Island will become the New York State Thruway Authority's second all cashless tolling location.
 The first cashless tolling gantry was implemented on the Governor Mario M. Cuomo Bridge (Tappan Zee) in 2016.